blacklightpy/vaultofknowledge/CPU Signals.md

 # C Standard Signals
 - SIGABRT ("abort", abnormal termination)
 - SIGFPE (floating point exception)
-- SIGILL ("illegal", invalid instruction)
+- SIGILL (Illegal instruction)
-- SIGINT ("interrupt", interactive attention request sent to the program)
+- SIGINT (Interrup)
-- SIGSEGV ("segmentation violation", invalid memory access)
+- SIGSEGV (Segmentation Violation due to invalid memory access)
 - SIGTERM (Terminate a program)
-# POSIX Standard Signals
+# UNIX POSIX/SUS Standard Signals

 > [!NOTE]
-> - Different signals are defined because
+> - Different signals are defined for software to use them in the way they want, but if they don't make use of them, they fall back to the default action
+> - Signal numbers are usually left to implementations, but POSIX standard defines numbers for a few signals

 | Signal | Signal Number | Default Action | Description |
 | --- | --- | --- | --- |